Be honest with me, does the coffee you make suck?

 And you can take manual coffee grinders anywhere to use even when you’re off the grid.
 This means freshly brewed coffee isn’t impossible when going camping.

-If manual coffee grinders are your call, check out my reviews of the best manual coffee grinders.
+If manual coffee grinders are your call, check out my recommended manual coffee grinders.

 But electric or manual grinder, remember to get a burr rather than a blade.
 You already know why.